dhrustimirsdar/customerreviewpost/RECAPTCHA_SETUP.md

 This guide will help you set up Google reCAPTCHA v2 for the complaint submission form.

+## Important Note

+**reCAPTCHA is OPTIONAL**: The complaint form will work without reCAPTCHA configuration.
+If you don't configure reCAPTCHA keys, the form will accept submissions without verification.
+This is useful for development and testing.

+To enable reCAPTCHA protection (recommended for production), follow the steps below.

 ## Step 1: Get reCAPTCHA Keys

 1. Go to [Google reCAPTCHA Admin Console](https://www.google.com/recaptcha/admin)